 Their diet consists mainly of krill, crustaceans, and small fish in schools.
 They have a single calf after a gestation period of 10-11 months.

 They are the smallest and most abundant of the rorqual whales.
-They are slim, with a pointed head, and rarely shows much of itself through the water.
+They are slim, with a pointed head, and rarely show much of themselves through the water.

 The moose is a solitary animal with huge antlers.
-Moose are the largest members of the deer family.
+Moose are the most prominent members of the deer family.

 Moose are herbivores and eat bark, leaves, pine cones, young branches, and fruits.
-Moose lives in forests in the northern part of the entire world, and have a lifespan from fifteen to twenty five years.
+Moose live in forests in the northern part of the entire world and have a lifespan from fifteen to twenty-five years.

-The mountain goat is the only species of rock-goat (rupicarpine) in North America.
-Mountain goats live in the Cascade Mountains, Rocky Mountains, Alaska, Washington, Idaho and the Yukon and Northwest Territories.
+The mountain goat is the only rock goat (rupicarpine) species in North America.
+Mountain goats live in the Cascade Mountains, Rocky Mountains, Alaska, Washington, Idaho, and the Yukon and Northwest Territories.

 Mountain goats feed on the cliff faces, grazing on the vegetation.
-Mountain goats are amazing climbers and spend time on cliff faces up to 60 degrees steep.
+Mountain goats are excellent climbers and spend time on cliff faces up to 60 degrees steep.

-Mountain goats grow up to 1500 cm in length and weigh up to 136 kgs.
+Mountain goats grow to 1500 cm in length and weigh up to 136 kg.
 Males grow larger than females.